umbraco/Umbraco.UI/README.md

 ### Run storybook

-This command will build the project, start a server running storybook and watch for changes.
+This command will start a server running storybook and watch for changes.

 ```sh
 npm run storybook